 “It was the whole package that they were buying, that is, new breasts, a great holiday, travelling with like-minded people,” Jones says.

-Perth surgeon Dr Glenn Murray has plenty of experience with reparative surgery from botched overseas jobs and is blunt about the risks people are taking.
+Perth Dr Glenn Murray has plenty of experience with reparative surgery from botched overseas jobs and is blunt about the risks people are taking.

 “The Third World is called the Third World for a reason,” he said.
 “If you can’t drink the water, why would you risk your life there?”